Home

 When arriving at the immigration checkpoint, travellers may need to fill out forms, show the required documents, and pay a visa fee.
 The immigration officer will then issue the visa, allowing the visitor to enter and stay in the country for the specified time and purpose.

-Electronic Travel Authorization (eTA) countries for Philippines citizens
+Electronic Travel Authorisation (eTA) countries for Philippine citizens

 Many countries with eTA systems have an easy and quick application process, with approval often within hours or a few days.
 Eligibility for an eTA depends on the traveller’s nationality and the destination country.
 Travelers should always check the specific entry requirements of their destination before planning their trip.

-Which countries require Philippines citizens to apply for an e-visa?
+Which countries require Philippine citizens to apply for an e-visa?

 Philippines nationals must apply for an electronic visa (eVisa) to visit 45 countries.
 An eVisa is a digital visa that can be applied online and usually emailed to the applicant.
 Processing times, fees, and validity differ among countries.